 - (ii) “forward integration” - an acquirer growing forwards along the supply chain – such as via acquiring distribution channel selling to the ultimate customer.

-Acquiring or merging with another company is often an expensive and time-consuming undertaking, requiring significant financial and people resources to cover the potentially extensive due diligence process, deal closing and post-merger integration steps (PMI).
+Acquiring or merging with another company is often an expensive and time-consuming undertaking, requiring significant financial and people resources to cover the potentially extensive M&A due diligence, deal closing and post-merger integration (PMI).

 Smaller companies will often lack the financial resources to undertake an acquisition in cash.
 In such an instance, an acquisition will typically have to be financed (at least in part) via debt or equity.
 An equity-funded acquisition (share-for-share exchange) will result in dilution of the acquiring shareholders, and potentially, a loss of control.
 Introducing debt will mean that the monthly servicing of debt (and likely, banking covenants) will need to be considered.

 When analyzing the potential cost of an acquisition, an acquiring company should carry out a detailed appraisal comparing the cost of the acquisition and anticipated return on investment (ROI) with the costs that would be incurred to achieve the same growth organically.